Neural Spelling: A Spell-Based BCI System for Language Neural Decoding: Discussion

 Our analysis, during handwriting tasks, particularly underscores the Delta frequency band, which exhibits significant coherence during the initial phase of action execution (0 to 1 second), as depicted in Fig.~\ref{fig:itc}.
 This heightened coherence suggests a robust engagement of neural circuits associated with low-frequency oscillations, crucial for the timing and coordination of motor movements.

-Studies have indicated the involvement of Delta and Theta bands in motor tasks and cognitive processing.
+Studies have indicated the involvement of Delta and Theta bands in motor tasks and cognitive processing \cite{lin2022effects}.
 For instance, increased ITC in these bands has been associated with task switching and inhibitory control in BCI paradigms \cite{Barios2017DeltaThetaIP}.
 Similar patterns of coherence in Delta-Theta ranges have been observed during motor performance improvements in stroke rehabilitation, reflecting neural reorganization and recovery \cite{Gyulai2021InterTC}.
+In addition, heightened Theta synchronisation has also been shown to correlate with navigation workload during physical navigation, supporting the role of low-frequency oscillations in coordinating cognitive–motor demands in ecologically valid settings \cite{do2020estimating, do2021retrosplenial}.
 The periodic auditory stimulation research shows a synchronization peak at 2 Hz in the Delta band, linking sensory-motor time coupling, which may parallel the neural dynamics observed during the rhythmic movements in handwriting \cite{Will2007BrainWS}.

 Moreover, the Alpha band, while showing lower coherence compared to the Delta band during the initial phase of handwriting, plays a significant role in broader cognitive and motor control contexts.
 Increased Alpha ITC has been associated with enhanced visuomotor performance and is particularly evident in tasks requiring visual coordination, such as visuomotor tracking~\cite{Rilk2011AlphaCP}.
 Furthermore, variability in Alpha ITC has been linked to cognitive control efficiency within the frontoparietal network~\cite{Aaron2015VariabilityII}, an aspect crucial for complex task execution.